w3c/wai-curricula/content/designer/information-design.md

 Courses based on this module should:

-[To be developed]
+[To be developed.]

 ## Learning Outcomes for Module

 Students should be able to:

 * explain how people with disabilities perceive and access different types of information and perform different tasks within websites and applications
-* explain how different users may prefer to access long pieces of textual information in different ways, for example accessing all the text at once and accessing smaller pieces one at a time
+* explain how different long pieces of text can be presented and visualized in different ways, for example presenting all the text at once and presenting smaller pieces one at a time
-* identify different uses of text, for example for labels, static content, or dynamic messages, and describe alternative ways to convey information presented in text, such as using graphics, color, or shapes
+* identify different uses of text, for example for labels, static content, and dynamic messages, and describe alternative ways to convey information presented in text, such as using graphics, color, or shapes
-* identify and describe different types of tables from an accessibility perspective, such as layout, simple, and complex tables
+* identify and define different types of tables from an accessibility perspective, such as layout, simple, and complex tables
-* describe different ways in which information presented in tables can be consumed, such as using nested lists, using groups of simpler tables, or using information in plain text
+* describe different ways in which information presented in tables can be consumed, such as using nested lists, splitting the table into simpler tables, or presenting information in plain text
-* ensure different user journeys, flows, and processes are accessible to all users, for example different flows to perform a task within a website or different ways to check the details of a given product
+* ensure different journeys, flows, and processes are accessible to all users, for example different flows to perform a task within a website or different ways to check the details of a given product
 * describe different techniques to group information in form fields to make it more understandable by all users, such as splitting the form into several more comprehensive steps and providing clear instructions for users to understand what is expected from their input
-* identify related requirements for developers to ensure that table header cells are programmatically associated to their corresponding data cells
+* identify related requirements for developers to ensure that instructions for form controls are programmatically associated to their corresponding control and that table header cells are programmatically associated to their corresponding data cells

-{% include excol.html type="all" %}

 ## Competencies

 Skills required for this module:

-[To be developed]
+[To be developed.]

 ## Topics to Teach